openshift/enhancements/enhancements/art/flexibly-enforcing-product-build-constraints-in-ci.md

   build (e.g. an arbitrary golang version chosen upstream cannot be used downstream until a Red Hat internal team builds  -- and supports -- that golang version as part of a production build).
 - Within a given z-stream, allow users to pick a minor (eg. 1.15.1 vs 1.15.2) version of golang.
-  ART ensures that the latest available builder image provided by the golang team is used.
+  Instead, this proposal will ensure that the latest available patch level of the golang builder image provided by the Red Hat golang team is used.
 - To solve the problem of building upstream Dockerfiles locally with tools like "podman build".
   With the current implementation, a Dockerfile which does not install any RPMs will build correctly (in alignment with ART and CI) if the engineer is logged into the api.ci registry.